-Program LengthMinimum of 3-4 years full-time study (part-time plans available)
+Program Length3-4 years full-time (part-time options available)

-Graduates of the PhD program in Systems, Families, and Couples are multiculturally informed and well prepared to serve as ethically competent leaders who advance the field of family science in the areas of couple and family therapy and family life education.
+Graduates of the PhD program in Systems, Families, and Couples are multiculturally-informed and well-prepared to serve as ethically competent leaders who advance the field of family science in the areas of couple and family therapy and family life education.
 Our alumni most often work as faculty members in academic and clinical programs, social and behavioral science researchers, clinic directors, advanced clinicians and clinical supervisors, both nationally and internationally.
 Additional career paths that our alumni have taken have included organizational consultation and ministry.

 Qualified graduates of the School of Behavioral Health are given priority interviewing for behavioral health positions with Loma Linda University Health.